I wish we’d all been ready

 But I am here to tell you, that the Rapture is the one that needs to get left behind.

-The Rapture is believed to be this event where Jesus will transport the believers up to heaven during the last days.
+The Rapture is a supposed event where Jesus will transport the believers up to heaven during the last days.
 Among Rapture-adherents, there is debate on the timing of such event, but the basic idea of Jesus snatching his church from earth at a moment’s notice is widely accepted by American Christianity.

 But is the Rapture a reality described by the Bible?
 Are we meant to look forward to a day where we suddenly get taken to heaven?
 Did Jesus really promise to take his Church off the earth one day?